Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 ## Access to LUMI

 !!!
 Warning "Users with Finnish allocation"
-    This section does not apply for users with a Finnish allocation.
+    This section does not apply for users with a Finnish allocation (via MyCSC).
     These users are invited to follow the instruction starting from the [next section][jump-ssh-key].

 To access LUMI, you need to be a member of a project.
 LUMI Countries have